 This Olive Cheese Bread recipe is an easy and delicious appetizer with salty olives, gooey cheese, and crunchy bread.
 Crazy good!

-Olives will forever remind me of when Jen and I were kids; our relatives would come up for the holidays and my mom always put out a bowl of whole olives.
+Olives will forever remind me of when my sister and I were kids; our relatives would come up for the holidays and my mom always put out a bowl of whole olives.
 We would place one on every single finger and pretend they were people.
 Of course.
 Seriously, didn’t every kid do this??
 Ah, good times.

-What type of olives are best for this recipe
+What type of olives should I use?

 My favorite olives to use are a mix of black and pimiento-stuffed green, but anything goes!
 Use whatever you love best.
 There are many different kinds of olives (26 I think!), but I would say these are the most common in the U.S.: